CueSync/cuesync.github.io/site/content/2.0/examples.md

   - "/2.0/examples/"
   - "/examples/"
 toc: true
-description: CueSync is a JavaScript library designed to simplify the integration of interactive transcripts into multimedia content.
+description: CueSync is a JavaScript library that simplifies the integration of interactive transcripts into your media projects.
 Explore different ways to use CueSync with real examples.
 Each example shows a variation of the interactive transcript along with the code you need to implement it.
 ---

 ## Getting Started